omnidotdev/template-react-native/README.md

 `prebuild` generates the native iOS and Android projects.

 `run:android`/`run:ios` builds and runs the app on the respective platform.

-After ejecting, you can use normal React Native CLI commands and modify native code directly.
+After prebuilding, you can modify native code directly and use any React Native library with custom native modules.

-Keep in mind ejecting is **irreversible**: once ejected, you no longer get all Expo Go features automatically.

 ## License